Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 docker images

-The expected size is ~240MB.
 Note that the website pages added 44MB to the container size.

 STEP 3: Build and Run a Jlink Custom Runtime Image Inside a Container

 In this step, you will create a custom runtime of this Spring Boot web server with Jlink and run it inside a container image.
-See how much of reduction in size you can gain.
+See how much reduction in size you can gain.

 Explanation